Shun-Kiddo/README/README.md

 Hi, I'm Jayson Flores Mancol—a humble and curious developer-in-training with a passion for technology and learning.
-My main programming languages are React.js, Node.js, Express.js, JavaScript, Java, SQL and a bit of Python.
+My main programming languages are React.js, Node.js, Express.js, JavaScript, Java, Kotlin, SQL and a bit of Python.
 I also enjoy hardware troubleshooting, robotics projects, and building websites.

 Some of my recent work includes: